The Voice Kids (Russian TV series) season 7

 The seventh season of the Russian reality talent show The Voice Kids premiered on February 14, 2020 on Channel One.
-Dmitry Nagiev returned as the show's presenter, Agata Muceniece returned after one season breake and replaced Aglaya Shilovskaya as a co-presenter.
+Dmitry Nagiev returned as the presenter, Agata Muceniece returned after a one-season break and replaced Aglaya Shilovskaya as a co-presenter.
 Valery Meladze returned as a coach while Basta returned as a coach after a one-season break and replaced Pelageya, Polina Gagarina replaced LOBODA.

 Olesya Kazachenko was announced the winner on April 24, 2020, marking Basta's first win as a coach.
-Also Basta became the first coach on the kids version of the show to be both the Best coach and the winning coach in the same season.
+Also Basta became the first coach on the children's version of the show to be both the Best coach and the winning coach in the same season.